“The secret principle of Taijutsu is to know the foundations of peace.”

 Intructors

-ARLANDO SANDERS-SHIDOSHI (8TH DEGREE BLACK BELT).
+ARLANDO SANDERS-DAI SHIHAN (15TH DEGREE BLACK BELT).
 TUSCALOOSA, ALABAMA, USA.

-Ergin Esirgemez is an assistant instructor in the BTSD Tuscaloosa Dojo.
-He has been training in Bujinkan Taijutsu for over more than 4 years.
-Before being introduced to Bujinkan Taijutsu, Ergin practiced different martial arts including Karate (Shotokan and Wado Ryu) and Aiki Budo.
-He is currrently Yondan (4th Degree Black Belt) in Bujinkan Taijutsu and actively trains as well as attend seminars related to the art.
+Dr. Esirgemez is a chief instructor in the BTSD Tuscaloosa Dojo.
+He has been training in Bujinkan Taijutsu for over more than 13 years.
+Before being introduced to Bujinkan Taijutsu, Ergin practiced different martial arts including Karate (Shotokan and Wado Ryu) and Aiki Budo in Istanbul, Turkey.
+He passed his Godan Sakki test given by Dai Shihan Philip Legare in 2015.
+He currrently holds 7th Degree Black Belt in Bujinkan Taijutsu and actively trains as well as attend seminars related to the art.

-Ergin is from Istanbul, Turkey, and is a graduate research assistant and enrolled in a PhD program in the Aerospace Engineering & Mechanics department in the University of Alabama.
+Dr. Esirgemez is from Istanbul, Turkey, and has received his PhD in the Departhment of Aerospace Engineering and Mechanics in the University of Alabama.
+He is currently working in the private sector.

 About the Grandmaster and creator of the Bujinkan, Massaki Hatsumi: